-Our physical office is open Monday - Friday, 8:00am - 12:00pm and 1:00pm - 5:00pm.
-Our staff rotates their in-person schedules.
-They can be contacted through email and Zoom.
-Most advising appointments will continue via Zoom.
-Visit the Campus Return website for university updates.
+Physical office is open Monday - Friday, 8am-12pm and 1pm-5pm.
+Staff rotates in-person schedules and can be contacted through email and Zoom.
+Zoom advising appointments are available.

 Major: Computer Science

 Studying abroad in Thailand (2022)

 Recipient of the 2022 Global Citizen Award from Education Abroad

 Karsten Fields has been an outstanding ambassador for Education Abroad at UCR.
 As a STEM student, Karsten knew that fitting an education abroad program into his academic plans could be a challenge, but he came to UCR with the motivation to make it happen.
 Unfortunately, the Coronavirus pandemic meant he had to adjust his plans (a few times).